emmawalshdev/The-Book-bar/testing.md

 **Elements on all pages**

-1. Navbar (max width approx. 950px)
+- Navbar (max width approx. 950px)
     - Confirm that menu collapses into a burger icon
     - Click burger icon, confirm that menu slides in from right

-2. Footer
+- Footer
     - Confirm that copyright and social media links sections stack on small sized devices

+**Homepage**

+- Pagination
+    - Confirm that pagination works on mobile and tablet devices

+**Bookpage**
+    - Confirm that tooptip appears on click of book star icon

+**All pages**
+    - Confirm that the layout is optimised for mobile and tablet devices
+    - Confirm that modal pop up behave as expected

 ### Browser Compatibility
 [LamdaTest](https://www.lambdatest.com/) was used to test the website on the following browsers: